e-schultz/rangle-u-redux/README.md

 An example from SAD-UI:

-Smart Componet - the IP Graph:
+Smart Component - the IP Graph:

 ```javascript
 /* beautify preserve:start */